 How long does it take for someone to start seeing improvement in symptoms?

-Most patients experience significant improvement within the first 10 days on the program.
+Most of my clients experience significant improvement within the first 10 days on the program.
 Symptoms then continue improving during the next 4-6 weeks.
-Many patients experience complete symptom resolution.
+Many clients experience complete symptom resolution.
 Your particular response may vary depending on:

 - How closely you follow your LEAP protocol.

 - How long-standing your condition has been and what other factors need to be addressed.

 - Many people have dysbiosis (imbalance in gut bacteria), vitamin or mineral deficiencies, celiac disease, low glutathione levels, malnutrition, etc.

 - As a Certified LEAP Therapist, I have extensive training in nutrition and adverse food reactions and also conduct Micronutrient Testing to address the degree to which food sensitivity plays a role in your condition, as well as other underlying conditions:

 - Vitamin D deficiency – Do you suffer with pain?